elopio/docs/source/includes/_apiOverview.md

 var ethereumNode = {
   httpAddresses: [
-    "http://127.0.0.1:8545", // local http address for Geth node "rinkeby.ethereum.nodes.augur.net" // hosted http address for Geth node on the Rinkeby test network ],
+    "http://127.0.0.1:8545", // local HTTP address for Geth node "rinkeby.ethereum.nodes.augur.net" // hosted http address for Geth node on the Rinkeby test network ],
   wsAddresses: [
-    "ws://127.0.0.1:8546", // local websocket address for Geth node "wss://websocket-rinkeby.ethereum.nodes.augur.net" // hosted websocket address for Geth node on the Rinkeby test network ]
+    "ws://127.0.0.1:8546", // local WebSocket address for Geth node "wss://websocket-rinkeby.ethereum.nodes.augur.net" // hosted WebSocket address for Geth node on the Rinkeby test network ]
   // ipc addresses can also be specified as:
   // ipcAddresses: [ ... ]
 };
-// To connect to a hosted Augur Node instead of a local Augur Node, substitute its websocket address below. var augurNode = "ws://127.0.0.1:9001"; // local websocket address for an Augur Node
+// To connect to a hosted Augur Node instead of a local Augur Node, substitute its WebSocket address below. var augurNode = "ws://127.0.0.1:9001"; // local WebSocket address for an Augur Node

 // Attempt to connect to a local Ethereum node
 // If that fails, fall back to the hosted Ethereum node